paulkarpenko/us-code-ui/uscode/title-39-postal-service/chapter-032-penalty-and-franked-mail.md

 ### Statutory Notes

 #### References in Text
-Section 403(1) of the Juvenile Justice and Delinquency Prevention Act of 1974, referred to in par.
-(6), is classified to [section 5772(1) of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section5772/1&num=0&edition=prelim), The Public Health and Welfare.
+Section 403 of the Juvenile Justice and Delinquency Prevention Act of 1974, referred to in par.
+(6), is section 403 of Pub.
+L. 93–415, which is classified to [section 11292 of Title 34](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section11292&num=0&edition=prelim), Crime Control and Law Enforcement.

 #### Amendments
 1985—Par.
 (6).
 Pub.
 L. 99–87 added par.
 (6).